elvis-pan/elvis-pan.github.io/_posts/2021-02-26-coursereview.md

   - Michael Erdmann is a great professor, very friendly and cute.
 - 21-241 Matrices and Linear Transformations
   - A basic linear algebra class.
 Mostly about calculations and some very easy proofs.
-  - Not hard in general, take 21-242 if you want to dive deeper into linear algebra.
+  - Quite easy, take 21-242 if possible.
 - 21-270 Introduction to Mathematical Finance
-  - This is a required course for computational finance majors and minors.
+  - A required course for computational finance majors and minors.
 I wanted to minor in computational finance at that time, but the course was quite boring so I gave up that thought.
   - The math part was just simple high school math.
 Understanding the terms in finance is a more difficult task.
 - 76-101 Interpretation and Argument
-  - Just a normal writing course, taken with my professor in 76-100.
+  - A normal writing course.
   - Minimal work.

 **Workload:** moderate-heavy, spent most time on 251.